marijazafirovska/Black-Friday-Sales-Prediction/README.md

 •	**For Product_category_3:** for all the combinations of values of Product_category_1 and Product_category_2, the most frequent Product_category_3 was found and it was used for filling in the missing values in Product_category_3 for the appropriate combination of the first two categories.
 For all the missing values in Product_category_3 for which also the Product_category_2 is empty, zero was used for filling in.

+  _For example,_ when Product_Category_1 is 3 and Product_Category_2 is 4, the Product_Category_3 occurs as 5, 12, 9 and 8, but the most frequent is 5.
+This means, that every time when Product_Category_1 is 3, Product_Category_2 is 4 and the value of Product_Category_3 is missing, it will be filled in with 5.

 •	**For Product_category_2:** missing values were filled in with 0.

+## Feature Engineering

+- From the previous analysis, it was concluded that there is a very weak correlation between each feature and the target variable, except for the Product_Category_1 feature.

+    As a result, it was decided, new features to be created, in order to increase the correlation, thus to increase the probability score of the prediction model     which will be developed.

+    The following **2 new features were created**:

+     **Category_Count**-  it counts the number of categories (Product_Category_1, Product_Category_2 and Product_Category_3) to which each product belongs.

+     **Product_popularity_score**- it counts the number of transaction per product, and then scales the values with MinMaxScaler.

+- In regards to ****label encoding of the categorical features****, different strategies were used, but no improvements of the model were reached.
+Thus, it was decided to use label encoding, because that way the model training was the fastest.

+- After the performed feature engineering, the correlation between each feature and the target variable is presented on a **Correlation matrix**, with using the seaborn heatmap.

+From the visualization it can be easily concluded what in fact through the previous analysis was proved, that there is a very low correlation between all the features and the target variable except Product_category_1, Product_category_2, Product_category_3 and the new features Category_count and Product_popularity_score.

+The 2 newly developed features appear with high correlation with the target variable, which justifies their existence in the model.

 ## Data Modeling

+•	The obtained data set was divided into a train and test data set in a ratio of 70/30.

+•	 For the data modeling, different algorithms with default parameters were used: Dummy regressor, Linear regressor, Lasso regressor, KNN regressor, Random forest regressor and XGB.

+•	Best results were reached with the XGB regressor, so this algorithm was selected for further development with HyperParameter Tuning.

+•	Also, the kFold strategy and train dataset on 5 folds were used, in order to be sure that each segment of the data is trained equally, because the predicted target column will be used in the final analysis

+•	The tuned XGB algorithm gives the best results, with accuracy of 0,73.

 ## Results Evaluation

+•	The column 'Purchase_pred' was merged to the original data in order actual vs predicted values to be analyzed.

+• As expected, according to the model precision that was reached (0,73%), the distribution of actual vs predicted Purchase are partially overlapped.
+But the good thing is that the predicted distribution matches picks of the actual distribution.

+• Similarly, same match of the picks is visible on the plots with the separated Product_Category_1 prediction, except for the subcategories with less data.